openmobilityfoundation/mobility-data-specification/general-information.md

 [Top][toc]

 ## Propulsion Types
-A vehicle may have one or more values from the `propulsion_types`, depending on the number of modes of operation.
-For example, a scooter that can be powered by foot or by electric motor would have the `propulsion_types` represented by the array `['human', 'electric']`.
-A bicycle with pedal-assist would have the `propulsion_types` represented by the array `['human', 'electric_assist']` if it can also be operated as a traditional bicycle.
-A hybrid car would have the `propulsion_types` represented by the array `['electric', 'combustion']`.

-### Valid for vehicle_types: bicycle, scooter, moped, other
 | `propulsion`      | Description                                            |
 | ----------------- | ------------------------------------------------------ |
 | `human`           | Pedal or foot propulsion                               |